makindip/BikeShareTO_Git/READme.md

 are different compared to previous years.
 This data varies in documentation from year to year.
 While 2016 - 2019 is provided in quarters, 2020 and beyond is provided as monthly data.

-Reflected in the list below are columns name, as out lined by me for the db naming conventions
+Reflected in the list below are columns name, as outlined by me for the db, the column names have been transformed to refelect the ones below.

 | Column Name | Type | Description |
 |:------------|:-----|:-------------------------|